mozilla/thimble.mozilla.org/README.md

 4) go into the thimble.webmaker.org dir and run ```npm install```

-5) set up fake-s3 for testing without connecting to AWS-S3 directly:
+5) as an optional step, when you don't want to test with a live AWS-S3 instance, you can set up fake-s3 to handle the S3 publication:

 ```
 gem install fakes3